UniFolios/SaaSLand/README.md

 But how do you do this?

-- Use your editor’s quick search feature to find Tailwind classes.
+- Use your editor's quick search feature to find Tailwind classes.
 You can also try ´ctrl + k´ / 'cmd + k'

   ![alt text](readme-img/image-3.png)